xdatanomad/gpt-airlines-tweet-analyzer/README.md

 I hope this helps you get started.
 Please let me know if you have any questions or need help with anything.

 In conclusion:
-- fine_tuning is the most accurate AND takes least number of tokens... but takes a bit longer to run and finetuning tokens cost a bit more which is something to consider.
+- fine_tuning is the most accurate AND takes the least number of tokens... but takes a bit longer to run and fine tuning tokens cost a bit more which is something to consider.
 - RAG is the next best thing.
-It's accurate while using moderate amount of tokens... but we need to batch the embeddings calls to make it more efficient.
+It's accurate while using a moderate amount of tokens... but we need to batch the embedding calls to make it more efficient.

 ## tl;dr: Going over the Code